-1.4.6.
+1.4.11.
 Bonneville Power Administration

-The Bonneville Power Administration (BPA) is one of four Power Marketing Administrations (PMAs) under the U.S. Department of Energy (DOE) that supply power throughout their regions.
-65 BPA is a separate and distinct entity in the DOE under the DOE Organization Act of 1977.
-66 BPA is self-funded and has its own federal borrowing and procurement authorities which it utilizes to serve the Northwest.
-BPA supplies about 28% of regional power.
-67 BPA's territory includes Idaho, Oregon, Washington, western Montana and small parts of eastern Montana, California, Nevada, Utah and Wyoming.
-BPA works with cooperatives, municipalities, IOUs, and directly provides electric power to a number of federal installations, industrial, and irrigation customers in a practice known as direct service.
-68
+The Bonneville Power Administration (BPA) is one of four Power Marketing Administrations (PMAs) under the U.S. Department of Energy (DOE) that supply power throughout their regions.71 BPA is a separate and distinct entity in the DOE under the DOE Organization Act of 1977.72 BPA is self-funded and has its own federal borrowing and procurement authorities which it utilizes to serve the Northwest.
+BPA supplies about 28% of regional power.73 BPA's territory includes Idaho, Oregon, Washington, western Montana and small parts of eastern Montana, California, Nevada, Utah and Wyoming.
+BPA works with cooperatives, municipalities, IOUs, and directly provides electric power to several federal installations, industrial, and irrigation customers in a practice known as direct service.74

-Figure 1.17 BPA Resources (2019)69
+Figure 1.18 BPA Resources (2019)75